 Just briefly talking about the documentary, Jimmy King in the intro talked about being erased, but as Jalen Rose said at the end, those that remember this time in history, who remembers who won the championship?
 Who remembers the names of the starting lineup?
 What people do remember from this era is the Fab 5, the black socks, long shorts, black freshmen as a starting lineup, amongst other things that pissed off the NCAA and Alumni at U of M...
 Like black athletes getting paid!

 This documentary not only touched on controversial things such as racism, a Jewish coach and all black freshmen as a starting lineup, but also athletes getting paid as well.
 In a nutshell, a lot of these so called capitalists that preach a free market in our country are a walking contradiction, yet they wouldn't let these college athletes get paid, not to mention the healthcare issue.
 Midway at the end, they centered on Webber, claiming how he should apologize to U of M for taking money from a booster.
 Honestly, none of the Fab 5 should feel guilty at all for taking money to try to make a living, watch the movie the Program or some of the sports documentaries, a large portion of college athletes were getting paid, it's a matter of those that are targeted by the NCCA, the media focuses on and who got caught.
-A good example is the Great One, aka Gretzky, who probably had a family member placing bets for him on the games, but was thrown under the rug unlike Pete Rose, who might I add still hasn't been inducted to the hall of fame.
+A good example is the Great One, aka Gretzky, who probably had a family member placing bets for him on the games, but wasn't thrown under the rug unlike Pete Rose, who might I add still hasn't been inducted to the hall of fame.
 Those of us that know sports, know what goes on behind the scenes.
-Brian Bosworth did a lot of nutty things like the embellished stories in his book, but the National Communists Against Athletes Shirt wasn't one of them, Webber stood his ground, good for him.
+Brian Bosworth did a lot of nutty things like the embellished stories in his book, but the National Communists Against Athletes Shirt wasn't one of them.
+Webber stood his ground, good for him!
 The alumni at U of M should put the banners back up since Athletes are finally starting to get paid here in 2021.
-You should hear some of the rotten stories of athletes not getting healthcare after suffering life altering injuries from playing football as talked about in Brian Gumbells real sports, they got billions of dollars for the Iron Dome, Israel has universal healthcare, but black athletes like this still struggling to make a living making it as a top college athlete in America....
-Hmmm...
-Again, Jimmy, no one's been erased...
+You should hear some of the rotten stories of athletes not getting healthcare after suffering life altering injuries from playing football as talked about in Brian Gumbells real sports.

 Both are great documentaries and should be watched...
 I always say to my friends and family, you know you have a good movie or documentary when it can be watched over and over again, these documentaries are just that.
 These two docs definitely will become cult classics!
 Because if you know sports history, you know both lineup of 5 athletes changed the game of sports, I'm just proud to have them both from my home state!